 What are the prerequisites for this program?

-This program is open to those who will have completed French 3/4 (or equivalent) by the end of the school year.
-If the program fills, waitlist order will be determined by French level, overall application strength, and order of initial application received.
+This program is open to anyone 18+ with native-like language abilities in languages taught at our partner schools (English, Spanish, German, Italian, Russian, & Chinese being the most common) If the program fills, waitlist order will be determined by overall application strength and order of initial application received.

 Who should not apply for this program?

 Although we strive to increase access for all.
 Those who are currently experiencing excessive behavior problems, drug or alcohol dependence or abuse, eating disorders, anxiety disorders, or other psychological disorders that interfere significantly with daily life and may interfere with the program, or students who have intensely experienced any of these issues within the past year should not apply.
 Likewise, applicants with life-threatening allergies should fully consider their ability to communicate their needs while in another country before applying.